MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-storage-service.md

 TCP connection establishment and authentication create overhead when an SDK client object instance sends its first request to Azure Storage.
 Multiple calls to the same blob in an external system request, for example **Get Metadata**, then **Delete blob**, compound the overhead.

-To mitigate overhead, Gridwich maintains a cache of one client instance for each blob or container, depending on the [SDK classes][SDK_BlobClient] the operation context uses.
+To mitigate overhead, Gridwich maintains a cache of one client instance for each blob or container, depending on the SDK classes the operation context uses.
 Gridwich retains this client instance and can use the instance for multiple Azure Storage operations against the same blob or container for the duration of an external system request.

 The Azure SDK-provided client classes require SDK client object instances to be specific to a single blob or container at creation time.
 The instances also aren't guaranteed safe for simultaneous use on different threads.
 Since an [operation context](gridwich-architecture.md#operation-context) represents a single request, Gridwich bases caching on the combination of blob or container name with operation context.